Generic name: dexmethylphenidate [ dex-METH-il-FEN-i-date ]

 How should I take dexmethylphenidate?

 Dexmethylphenidate may be habit-forming.
-Never share dexmethylphenidate with another person, especially someone with a history of drug abuse or addiction.
-Keep the medication in a place where others cannot get to it.
+Misuse can cause addiction, overdose, or death.
+Keep the medication where others cannot get to it.
 Selling or giving away this medicine is against the law.

 You may take dexmethylphenidate with or without food.
 Take the regular tablet twice daily, at least 4 hours apart.
 Take the extended-release capsule once daily in the morning.